TNW Ensemble Theater

-The Company offers year-round tap dance classes for ages 10 – 80+, workshops by visiting artists, and reaches out to diverse groups of students.
+The Company offers year-round tap dance classes, presents workshops by visiting artists, and reaches out to diverse groups of students.

-The organization is a place for serious instruction in rhythm tap, focusing on technique, choreography and improvisation in an atmosphere of respect and fun.
-Group and private lessons are offered for students ages 8 to adults of any age.
+The organization is a place for serious instruction in rhythm tap, focusing on technique, choreography, and improvisation in an atmosphere of respect and fun.
+Group and private lessons are offered for students ages 10 and up and adults up to ages 80+.

 Instruction emphasizes the musicality of tap dance and tap’s rich traditions and rhythmic possibilities.
 Tap dance is a complex, challenging, and surprising art form.
 Developed from a blend of African polyrhythmic movement and music, Irish step dance, with influences of Afro-Cuban and North American dances, tap dance is an original North American art form.
-Jazz music and tap have traded measures since the beginning, with each of these art forms, in turn, assimilating twists of time, phrasing and rhythm.
+Jazz music and tap have traded measures since the beginning, with each of these art forms, in turn, assimilating twists of time, phrasing, and rhythm.